 Indicator 5.1: For non-mobile infants, credit can be given for accessibility if they are able to see the diverse materials.
-Indicator 5.2: Cultural music played during the observation counts as one example.
+Indicator 5.2: Cultural music played during the observation counts as one example as long as 2 cultures are represented to establish a contrast.